tests-always-included/ddq/README.md

 Closing
 -------

 At some time you'll want to stop listening to DDQ which you will call `close`.
-This will call the backend to close it's connections and, stop polling for messages and stop emitting messages..
+This will call the backend to close its connections, stop polling for messages and stop emitting messages..

     // Stop listening to events and close the connection to the database. instance.close((err) => {